James S. Johnston: childhood

 Johnston was first an infantryman with the 11th Mississippi Regiment during the first part of the war.
 He saw heavy fighting in numerous battles in 1861 and 1862, and he survived them.
 Some time after the Battle of Sharpsburg or Antietam on September 17, 1862, Johnston was commissioned a lieutenant in the Cavalry Corps, Army of Northern Virginia.
 He saw action at the Second Battle of Bull Run and other cavalry engagements before being captured by Union forces and spending one year as a prisoner of war.

 After the war, Johnston studied law then practiced as an attorney until 1867, when he began to read for holy orders in the Episcopal Church.
 Staying in his home country until 1876, Johnston was ordained to the diaconate on December 22, 1869, in Christ Church, Vicksburg, Mississippi, and to the priesthood on April 30, 1871, in Trinity Church, Natchez, Mississippi, on both occasions by William Mercer Green, Bishop of Mississippi.
-From 1870 to 1876, he was Rector of St James' Church in Port Gibson, Mississippi and then was Rector of Ascension Church in Mount Sterling, Kentucky from 1876 until 1880.
+Johnston married Mary Mercer Green (1844-1881), whom he had known as a teenager.
+Mary was well connected in the Natchez District.
+Together the Johnstons had five children before Mary's death in Mobile in 1881.
+From 1870 to 1876, J.S.
+Johnston was Rector of St James' Church in Port Gibson, Mississippi and then was Rector of Ascension Church in Mount Sterling, Kentucky from 1876 until 1880.
 In 1880, he became Rector of Trinity Church in Mobile, Alabama.
 In 1887, he was elected as the second bishop of the Missionary District of western Texas and was awarded a Doctorate of Divinity from the University of the South at Sewanee, Tennessee, in the same year.